Clarksville Gas and Water Department announces College Street, Main Street Road Closures Planned - Clarksville, TN Online

 Clarksville Gas and Water Department announces College Street, Main Street Road Closures Planned

-Clarksville, TN – On Thursday, July 30th, 2020, the Clarksville Gas and Water Department has planned water service line work at 8:00am, weather permitting, and will close a section of College Street from North First Street to North Second Street and Main Street from North First Street to North Second Street.
+Clarksville, TN – On Monday, August 3rd, 2020, Clarksville Gas and Water Department has planned water service line work at 7:30am and will close a section of College Street from North First Street to North Second Street until approximately 10:30am.

+Water service line work will also take place on Main Street closing the street at 10:30am from North First Street to North Second Street until approximately 1:00pm.

 College Street and Main Street traffic will be detoured to North First Street and North Second Street during the work; however, motorists may wish to choose an alternate route to avoid traffic congestion at the work sites.